-Mr. Speaker, I was going to say this yesterday, but I didn't.
-My grandchild, June Savikataaq, celebrated her birthday yesterday, and I was so busy that I forgot to mention it and I apologize to my daughter.
-You had a birthday yesterday and you turned 13. (interpretation ends) Happy birthday, June Savikataaq.
+Mr. Speaker, I was going to say this yesterday, but I forgot to.
+My grandchild from Arviat, Pani'naq June Savikataaq, celebrated her birthday yesterday, and I was so busy that I forgot to mention it, so I apologize to Pani'naq.
+You had a birthday yesterday and you are 13. (interpretation ends) Happy birthday, June Savikataaq.
 Thank you, Mr. Speaker.